Don't look now but you're probably installing something else other than what you downloaded.

 With people being very trusting, one could say even naive, they expect the products they use, the products I am installing, to be free of anything intrusive so they don’t have to call me wondering what Google Chrome is or wondering why they have Google Chrome on their computers.

-Another instance of dark patterns in UX brought me to the NBA and email.
+Another instance of deceptive patterns in UX brought me to the NBA and email.
 I voted for the All-Star Game and thought, _“well… that’s that.
 Back to work.”_and lo and behold that was not that.
 That was only the beginning of the onslaught of emails from the NBA and NBA.com.

 Where is the unsubscribe link?
 I voted for players for the All-Star Game and when I finished I got bombarded with emails so I had to refer to another email that I had been inundated with to find an unsubscribe link to actually unsubscribe.